DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2021-10-08-linear-algebra.md

 If you've ever wondered how R or python gives you regression coefficients, the answer is linear algebra!
 Linear algebra operations are essential to almost all modern methods for analyzing or modeling data.
 In this post I will first go through through some linear algebra basics, then build up to finding the ordinary least squares estimate for multiple linear regression.
 To try and make this self-contained, I will start from the basics.
 For the linear regression part, I will just assume knowledge of basic derivative rules, e.g., finding the derivative of \\((a - bx)^2\\) with respect to \\(x\\).

+This post is about how to get linear regression coefficients.
+If you want to know what to do with them or how to interpret them afterwards, check out [Kevin's great tutorial](https://dibsmethodsmeetings.github.io/contrasts/)!

 # Building up to matrices
 We begin with the building block of *scalars*, which here will refer to any real number.
 A variable referring to a scalar will be a lower-case letter such as \\(x\\).
 For example, \\(x\\) can refer to the recording of a neuroimaging sensor at a particular time, or in general the value of a sample's measurement.